kex-24/kex-24-8/gpt-task.md

-# Galaxy Pets: Collect and Train Your Cosmic Companions

-For this programming assignment in Java, you are stepping into the shoes of a cosmic trainer, embarking on a journey through the universe to collect and train Galaxy Pets.
-These are mythical creatures with unique abilities and attributes that you'll be modeling in Java.
+# Task - Gadget Inventor

 ## Deadline
-This assignment is due before the next scheduled class.
+This assignment is due before the next class session.

 ## Instructions
-For instructions on how to complete and submit this assignment, please refer to the assignments section of the course instructions reachable via [assignments section of our course webpage](https://assignments.example.com).
+For detailed instructions on how to complete and submit this assignment, refer to the assignments section of the course instructions available on the course webpage.

 ## Preparation

-- Complete and understand all questions in Module 2: "Exploring Object-Oriented Programming".
+- Complete and review questions in Module 2: Exploring Classes in Java.
-- Access the OLI material through Canvas or directly via [programming course materials](https://programmingmaterials.example.com).
+- Access the OLI material:

-Note: The OLI material and tasks this year may not perfectly align, so it's okay to read ahead if you did not find everything mentioned.
+  - Via the link provided in your course's learning platform.
+  - Or directly via the webpage link given in the module.

 ## Learning Goals

-The goals for this week include understanding how to:
-- Design Java classes.
-- Implement fields and methods within a class.
-- Utilize the `main` method for testing.
-- Understand the concept of object encapsulation.
-- Manage object interaction within a Java application.

-## Troubleshooting Guide

-1. Browse the [posted questions](https://forum.example.com/issues) related to this week's assignment.
-Are others experiencing the same issue?
-2. If not, create a [New Question](https://forum.example.com/issues/new) with a descriptive title beginning with "Week *x*: *summary of problem*".
-3. Seek out further help at the [weekly help sessions](https://helpsessions.example.com) hosted by our team.

-Collaboration with peers is encouraged, but please avoid sharing exact solutions.

-## Assignment Details

-Your journey through the galactic frontier begins with the creation of unique Galaxy Pets crafted from the essence of cosmic phenomena.
-Dive into this universe by modeling these creatures in Java.
-Let your imagination run wild; perhaps a Starlion with the roar of a collapsing star, or a Nebulupi, a wolf made from the gas of a nebulous cloud.

-### Task 1: Class Creation

-Start by creating a file named `GalaxyPet.java` inside the `src` directory.
-Declare the GalaxyPet class within this file.

-### Task 2: Defining Properties

-Our Galaxy Pets need characteristics.
-Define the following fields within the GalaxyPet class, without assigning any initial values:

-- String name
-- int energyLevel
-- int cosmicPower
-- int speed
-- boolean asleep

-### Task 3: Spawning Galaxy Pets

-In the `main` method of your GalaxyPet class, create and instantiate a "Starlion" with initial values for its characteristics.
-Use the dot operator to set these attributes directly for now.

-### Task 4: Encapsulation with Getters and Setters

-To encapsulate the inner workings of our Galaxy Pets, change the access modifiers of your fields to `private`.
-Then, implement getters and setters for each property.

-### Task 5: Constructing with Constructors

-Implement a constructor for the GalaxyPet class that allows setting all characteristics upon instantiation.
-Create a second pet, "Nebulupi", using this constructor.

-### Task 6: Display Information

-Create a method named `displayInfo` within the GalaxyPet class that prints out all information about the pet to the console.

-### Task 7: The Cosmic Challenge

-Galaxy Pets can challenge each other to cosmic duels.
-Implement a method named `challenge` where one pet can challenge another.
-The outcome will determine which pet gains cosmic power.
-Incorporate simple logic based on your chosen attributes.

-### Task 8: Understanding Scope and Shadowing

-Review examples of scope and variable shadowing provided in the reading materials.
-Be prepared to adjust your implementation if necessary, focusing on proper usage of the `this` keyword.

-## Final Checklist

-- [ ] Created and developed the GalaxyPet class with fields and methods.
-- [ ] Utilized getters and setters for encapsulation.
-- [ ] Implemented constructors for easy object instantiation.
-- [ ] Developed a method displaying a pet's info.
-- [ ] Enabled Galaxy Pets to challenge each other.

-## Bugs and Errors?

-If you encounter any inconsistencies or errors with this assignment, please report them by creating a [New Issue](https://forum.example.com/issues/new) with the title "Week *x* Error: *summary of error here*".
-Contributors identifying bugs will be acknowledged.

-This personalized task should help the student understand the same core programming concepts as the model task, framed around an engaging theme of collecting and training cosmic creatures.
+After completing this week's assignment, you should be familiar with:
+* Creating and designing Java classes and objects.
+* Understanding and using instance fields.
+* Understanding and implementing constructors.
+* Implementing getters and setters methods.
+* Manipulating objects using the dot operator.
+* Outputting information to the terminal.
+* Utilizing the main method effectively.
+* Understanding variable scope and shadowing.

+## Troubleshooting
+If you encounter any problems, follow these steps:
+1. Review this week's [posted issues](link) to see if other students have encountered similar problems.
+2. If your issue is not listed, create a [New Issue](link) with a descriptive title.
+3. Get in-person help during the weekly lab session.

+## Assignment

+In the scenic town of TechVille, a passionate inventor named Alex is known for creating extraordinary gadgets out of ordinary objects.
+Your task is to model these incredible gadgets in Java!

+### Exercise 1.0: Begin the Invention Journey

+To kick things off, create a new Java file named `Gadget.java` in your project's `src` folder.
+In this file, define a class named `Gadget`.

+Now, let's model our first gadget.
+Add the main method to your `Gadget` class and define variables with the following attributes:

+- `String` modelName: "SparkPlug"
+- `int` powerUse: 15
+- `boolean` isWireless: true
+- `String` function: "Generates Sparks"
+- `boolean` isOn: false

+Test your code to ensure everything works as expected.

+### Exercise 1.1: Expanding the Invention Portfolio

+After creating your first gadget, let's invent two more, increasing your total number of gadgets to three.
+Print information about all three gadgets to the console.

+### Exercise 1.2: Using Fields

+Now, reimagine how to store gadget data.
+Instead of local variables in the main method, utilize class fields.
+Create fields for each attribute mentioned in Exercise 1.0.

+Instantiate a new gadget object in the main method, but this time, assign the attribute values through the object itself using dot notation.

+### Exercise 1.3: Getters and Setters

+Introduce encapsulation by setting your fields to private and creating getters and setters for each attribute.
+This practice enforces secure access and modification of your gadget attributes.

+### Exercise 1.4: Constructor

+Implement a constructor for the `Gadget` class that accepts arguments for each field.
+This allows you to instantiate gadget objects more efficiently by providing attribute values at creation time.

+### Exercise 1.5: More Gadgets, More Fun

+Utilize the constructor to add two more gadgets to your portfolio.
+Observe how much cleaner and more manageable your code becomes with this approach.

+### Exercise 1.6: `printInfo` Method

+To further streamline your code, implement a `printInfo()` method in the `Gadget` class.
+This method should print all relevant information about a gadget.

+### Exercise 1.7: Gadget Interaction

+Let's add some interactivity.
+Implement a method called `activateGadget` that simulates turning a gadget on or off.
+This method should also print the gadget's new state to the console.

+### Exercise 1.8: Exploring Variable Shadowing

+Examine the examples of variable shadowing provided and understand how it can be resolved using the `this` keyword.
+You may be asked to discuss this concept in class.

+## Checklist
+- Complete the introductory exercise of creating multiple gadgets.
+- Define fields for the `Gadget` class and test object manipulation.
+- Implement getters and setters for all fields.
+- Use a constructor to streamline object creation.
+- Implement the `printInfo()` method.
+- Create an `activateGadget()` method for interactive functionality.
+- Review variable shadowing examples and understand their resolution.